-With the creation of Git Mob, a console app to manage your co-authors you pair with, I thought a good addition would be to build a UI around it in VS Code.
+As the co-creator of Git Mob, a console app to manage your co-authors you pair with, I thought a good addition would be to build a UI around it in Visual Studio Code.
 This makes it super simple to see who you are co-authoring with and change without needing to remember any commands.
 Most importantly it consistently generates the meta data for co-authoring commits to GitHub.
 See Git Mob for Visual Studio Code repository to get started.

 Demo of Git Mob in Visual Studio Code

 Features of Git Mob for Visual Studio Code

 The VS Code extension needs Git Mob console app to be install for it work.
 The reason for this is if you are switching between console and VS Code the state of selected authors in sync.

 Git Mob is integrated with the Git tab in VS Code so it’s there to remind you to update/change your co-authors when pair programming.